 - Open the lead list

-- Pick the ICP profile to score against
+- Pick which ICP profile to score against

 - Run the column